RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Conclusion

 \section{Conclusion}

-In this paper, we defined a class of relational properties, called \AEH{} properties, which can express a variety of interesting relations between multiple program executions.
-As these properties assert the existence of desirable executions, they cannot be verified using relational program logics that only deal with safety properties.
-We presented a novel function specification technique which enables both overapproximate and underapproximate consideration of programs, in order to reason about the behavior of client programs under under any valid implementation of a library.
-We introduced a relational program logic called \rhle{} which leverages these specifications to formally verify \AEH{} properties.
-We developed an automated verification algorithm based on \rhle{}, which we implemented in a novel verification tool called \orhle{}.
-We have demonstrated that \rhle{} is able to express a variety of interesting relational properties, and provided experimental evidence that \orhle{} is able to correctly decide the validity of \AEH{} properties in a reasonable time frame over a suite of representative programs.
+This paper presented \rhle{}, a novel relational Hoare-style program logic for reasoning about \AEH{} properties.
+These properties can capture a variety of interesting behaviors of multiple program executions, including program refinement and information flow properties.
+Key to our logic is a novel form of function specifications which constrain the set of behaviors that a valid implementation of a function \emph{must} exhibit.
+We have developed an automated verification algorithm based on \rhle{}, and we demonstrated that an implementation of this algorithm is able to check the validity of a variety of \AEH{} properties over a benchmark suite of programs.